Why do we often experience feelings as in the body? For example, why do I feel anxiety in my chest rather than just “knowing” I'm anxious?

 Maybe muscle tension is sometimes signal jamming.

-I had this idea after talking to a pickup artist endorsed by Aella.
-His model is that women are repelled by muscle tension in a man’s body.
-Therefore, he tries to help men become more attractive by helping them untangle this muscle tension.
+I had this idea after talking to a pickup artist coach endorsed by Aella.
+His model is that women feel repelled when they notice muscle tension in a man’s body.
+This coach tries to help men become more attractive by helping men untangle their muscle tension.

-Under this model, it would make a lot of sense that women would feel cautious about men who show signal jamming (ie: muscle tension).
-After all, if his system fully predicted that the information his body was displaying was good for her to know, why would it try to jam the signal?
+Under this model, it would make a lot of sense that to feel cautious around men who show signal jamming (ie: muscle tension).
+After all, if the information was predicted to be good, why would he jam the signal?

-(I proposed this explanation to the pickup artist guy and he liked it.)
+(I proposed this explanation to the pickup artist coach and he liked it.)

 What do you think?
 Is muscle tension sometimes signal jamming?
 Do you have examples to add?